 8-10" Serrated Knife — ESSENTIAL — This is the tool for slicing bread and tomatoes.
 This is a knife that is used to saw through crusty breads.
 A chef's knife, even when sharp, is better at chipping soft materials, and tends to crust things like baguettes.
 You can spend a lot of money on one of these, but I don't think it's necessary.
 A good cheapo will do.
 Go for the Oxo Good Grips Professional 8" Bread Knife.

-Fillet Knife - ESSENTIAL - Don't tell my professional chef friends, but the knife I reach for most often lately is my cheap Rapala Soft-Grip 7.5".
+Fillet Knife — ESSENTIAL -Don't tell my professional chef friends, but the knife I reach for most often lately is my cheap .
 I get a new one every year.
 This cheapo blade has a thin flexible blade, with a dangerously sharp blade, a wicked sharp tip, and it's only about $16.
 It's great for slicing tomatoes, removing silverskin on meat, boning, cutting ribs on hot peppers, and, of course, filleting.
 It is not strong enough for cutting through bone, but there is nothing better for cutting things off bones.
 When it is dirty, it goes in the dishwasher.

 I hone it with the cheapo V sharpener that came with it every month or so, and every six months or so I caress it across my whetstones.
 Every year or so I trash it and get a new one.
 To see all the different sizes available, click here.

-Long thin slicing knife - This is the one you need to cutting large hunks of meat into thin slices, like prime rib or brisket.
-I reach for the Messermeister Meridian Elite Forged 10" Slicer.
-The kullenschliffs (a.k.a. dimples) on each side of the knife reduce drag and prevent food from sticking to the blade.
+Long thin slicing knife — For cutting large hunks of meat into thin slices, like prime rib or brisket I reach for my Messermeister Meridian Elite Forged 10" Slicer.
+The kullenschliffs (dimples) on each side of the knife reduce drag and prevent food from sticking to the blade.